thepr0blem/digit-classifier/README.md

 - estimated model accuracy - 95.2%
 - based on insightful view presented in confusion matrix, we can conclude that the model misclassifies characters with similar shape Examples:
-  - "o" vs "0"
+  - "o" vs "0" - 78/82 examples of "0" classified as "o"
-  - "i" vs "1"
+  - "i" vs "1" - 55/60 examples of "i" classified as "1"
-  - "z' vs "2"
+  - "z' vs "2" - 17x confused with each other
-  - "v" vs "u"
+  - "v" vs "u" - 14x confused with each other
 - errors made by classifier are easier to understand if we take a look at exemplary errors in section 4.3.
-Some of those probably could be also misclassified by human eye
+Some of those probably could be also misclassified by human eye (example "U" vs "O"
 - during the development process data augmentation (via small 10 degree rotation and 0.1 relative position translation) was also considered and tested.
 However, the same model had 93.2% accuracy on test set therefore the solution was not adapted

 ### References